-When the SIP core and the MCPTT service are part of the same trust domain, public user identities may be provided by the MCPTT service provider, or the public network operator.
-When the SIP core and the MCPTT service are part of the different trust domains, public user identities may be provided by the public network operator.
+When the SIP core and the MCPTT service are part of the same trust domain, public user identities may be provided by the MCPTT service provider, or the PLMN operator.
+When the SIP core and the MCPTT service are part of the different trust domains, public user identities may be provided by the PLMN operator.

-NOTE: The MCPTT service provider can have an agreement with the public network operator to manage a pool of IMPUs.
+NOTE: The MCPTT service provider can have an agreement with the PLMN operator to manage a pool of public user identities.

-Editor's note: Definitions of public user identity and GRUU or equivalent will be required to be defined.
+The SIP core may generate public GRUUs and temporary GRUUs in order to uniquely identify MCPTT UEs when a user logging on from multiple devices or multiple users sharing the same device is supported per 3GPP TS 23.228 [5].

+Public service identity is used as the identifier to route SIP signalling for the MCPTT system.
+The public service identity fulfils the same functions as PSI defined in 3GPP TS 23.228 [5].

 8.3 Relationship between identities in different planes

+8.3.1 Relationship between MCPTT ID and public user identity

-The following relationships exist between the MCPTT ID and the public user identity:
+The following relationships exist between the MCPTT ID(s) and the public user identity(ies):

-- An MCPTT user identified by an MCPTT ID may access MCPTT services from one or more signalling user agents identified by the public user identity(ies).
-Signalling user agents of an MCPTT user identified by an MCPTT ID may share a public user identity or have individual public user identities.

-Editor's note: The use of public GRUU to uniquely identify an MCPTT user on a particular MCPTT UE is FFS.
+- An MCPTT ID may be mapped to one or more public user identities (e.g. multiple UEs, shared UE);

-- A single public user identity may be used by one or more MCPTT users identified by their MCPTT IDs.
+- A public user identity may be mapped to one or more MCPTT IDs (e.g. UE-to-network relay); and

-The association between the MCPTT ID and the public user identity is stored in the MCPTT server.
-The MCPTT server performs a mapping of an MCPTT ID to one or more public user identities for the MCPTT user.
+- An MCPTT ID may be mapped to one or more public GRUUs (e.g. a user logging on from multiple UEs, multiple users sharing the same UE).

+The MCPTT server manages the mapping between MCPTT IDs and public user identities.

+The MCPTT server manages the mapping between MCPTT IDs and public GRUUs.

+Temporary GRUUs are mapped to public GRUUs by the SIP core.

 The public user identity does not necessarily identify the MCPTT user at the SIP signalling control plane.
-When the MCPTT service provider and the home network operator are part of the same trust domain, the public user identity in the SIP signalling control plane may also identify the MCPTT user at the application plane.
+When the MCPTT service provider and the home PLMN operator are part of the same trust domain, the public user identity in the SIP signalling control plane may also identify the MCPTT user at the application plane.

-8.4 MCPTT group identity
+8.3.2 Relationship between MCPTT group ID and public service identity

-8.4.1 General

-The MCPTT group identity uniquely identifies an MCPTT group in an MCPTT system.
-It indicates both the MCPTT system where the MCPTT group is defined, and the MCPTT server within the MCPTT system where the group is defined.
+Each MCPTT group ID shall be mapped to a public service identity for the MCPTT server where the group is defined.
+The MCPTT server manages the mapping between MCPTT group IDs and public service identities.

-The MCPTT group identity is used as follows:

-a) For identifying a set of identities of its group members; and

-b) By the MCPTT client to address the MCPTT group.

-The MCPTT group identity shall be a URI.
-When used within SIP it can be a SIP URI.

-8.4.2 Off-network Group ID management

-In an off-network, an MCPTT group identity is used for identifying the MCPTT off-network group.
-The MCPTT off-network group identity should be resolved to the ProSe group IP multicast address and ProSe Layer-2 Group ID for the group communication.
-The MCPTT UE is able to make communication with other member UEs of same MCPTT group identity over ProSe direct communications based on ProSe Layer-2 Group ID and ProSe Group IP multicast address.

-The diagram in figure 8.4.2-1 illustrates how the MCPTT off-network group identity, ProSe Group IP multicast address and the ProSe Layer-2 Group ID are mapped each other.
-ProSe Group IP multicast address and ProSe Layer-2 Group ID are pre-configured in accordance with the MCPTT off-network group ID.
-Thus, they are pre-defined and associated.
-This mapping information should be configured in the UE.

-Figure 8.4.2-1: MCPTT group identity management in off-network
+When the MCPTT service provider and the home PLMN operator are part of the same trust domain, the public service identity in the SIP signalling control plane may also identify the MCPTT group ID at the application plane.

 9 Application of functional model to deployments

-9.1 Introduction
+9.1 General

+This clause describes the application of the functional model, described in clause 7, to on-network and off-network deployments.
+It also describes deployment scenarios that highlight some of the possible variations in the way that the functional model can be applied in different situations.

-9.2 Architecture model for on-network operations
+9.2 Architecture model and deployment scenarios for on-network operations

+9.2.1 On-network architectural model

-9.2.1 On-network architectural model diagram
+9.2.1.1 On-network architectural model diagram